agapius/Quantitative-analysis-German-Court-law/readme.md

 	* Downloaden - wie viel Speicherplatz?
 4. Create decent folder structure for court and date

-### Decide XML/TXT/JSON
-1. TXT: Plain, simple but no tagging whatsoever.
-Thus no quick querying over parts of the documents
-	* E.g. find all Urteile that cite Faust
-2. XML: Super loaded, complicated a little overkill
-3. JSon: Straight forward, super easily queried with Python
-	* gives out pretty lean dictionary format
-	* Recommended by some people I know

-### MongoResearch
-1. Was brauchen wir für ein Format um einzuspeisen?
-2. Wie speisen wir ein?
-3. Was für Queries sind möglich?

-### Convert PDF to JSON
-1. Convert PDF to plain Text (less keeps formatting) and then to JSON and then tag the parts
-	* What sections need to be tagged?
-	* Vorinstanz, beteiligte Richter, wenn vorhanden auch einzelne Zitate
-	* Wie taggen? regex using the formatting?
-Using key phrases
-2. Find a solution to diectly convert to JSON and get it tagged automtically?

 ### Analyze the document and tag it (basically make a meaningful JSon File)
 1. Name Tag
 2. Judges tag